Creating Cases

 Important

 The default setting for this checkbox may vary across Artifact types.
-Also, if a System Administrator has disallowed the Artifact from being used to potentially associate Cases, then selection of this checkbox will not have any effect.
+Also, if a System Administrator has disallowed the Artifact type from being used to potentially associate Cases, then selecting this checkbox will have no effect.

 Applying a Workflow After Creating a Case

-2. Select a Case to view.
-If a Workflow has not been applied to the Case and no Tasks have been added to it, the Phases and Tasks section will display a message stating that no Workflow has been applied to the Case (Figure 5).
+1. Navigate to a case.
+If a Workflow has not been applied to the Case and no Tasks have been added to it, the Phases and Tasks section will display a message stating that no Workflow has been applied to the Case (Figure 3).

-4. If no user is assigned to the Case but the selected Workflow has a default assignee, the Keep Unassigned? window will be displayed (Figure 7).
+4. If no user is assigned to the Case but the selected Workflow has a default assignee, you will be prompted to make a selection in the Keep Unassigned? window (Figure 5).

 • KEEP UNASSIGNED: Click this button to keep the Case unassigned.